 How is your marketing organised?

-Marketing's sole responsibilities for marketing operations, strategy and marketing-led innovation are increasing, while duties for creative development, resource management, content tagging and MarTech management are decreasing.
-In the years ahead, you must identify the responsibilities that marketing can afford to cede and those you must fight to ensure marketing plays an active role in future-forward enterprise value creation.
+The exclusive responsibilities for marketing operations, strategy, and marketing-led innovation are rising, while the tasks for creative development, resource management, content tagging, and MarTech management are declining.
+Looking forward, it's important to identify the duties that marketing can afford to relinquish and the ones it must maintain to ensure marketing continues to play an active role in enterprise value creation.

-As customer journeys become more complex, you must develop and recruit new skill sets to support these journeys and, at the same time, maintain a creative and collaborative culture in the new hybrid work environment.
-With increased competition for talent and in the face of resignation, the talent challenge is amplified.
-Regardless, teams are growing and significantly more extensive as the year progresses.
+As customer journeys grow more intricate, you must cultivate and acquire new skill sets to support these paths while fostering a creative and cooperative culture in the new hybrid workspace.
+The pursuit of talent is becoming more competitive, and the impact of staff turnover intensifies this challenge.
+Nevertheless, teams are expanding in size as the year progresses.

-Subscribe to The Onlinification Hub, and you will be alerted in your inbox as soon as new articles are published.
+Subscribe to The Onlinification Hub and receive notifications in your inbox as soon as new articles go live.

 Subscribe to The Onlinification Hub